NASA-PDS/naif-pds4-bundler/docs/source/02_installation_and_setup.rst

 here: ``npb/templates/template_metakernel.tm``).

-The metadata includes a meta-kernel description, that can have patterns; a keyword element, that will provide the valies of the description keywords; a data element, that will provide additional data to be included in the meta-kernel.
+The metadata includes a meta-kernel description, that can have patterns; a keyword element, that will provide the values of the description keywords; a data element, that will provide additional data to be included in the meta-kernel.
 Here's an example for INSIGHT: ::